armaaar/dbstalker/README.md

 ```

 ## Create Views
-DBStalker lets you create views using an SQL query:
+DBStalker lets you create views using an SQL query.
+To create a view, add a file with the naming convention `table_name.view.php` to the `views` folder with a single class extending `Stalker_View`:
 ```PHP
 class Branch_Courses extends Stalker_View
 {